meanmail-dev/flake8-local-import/README.md

 def func():
     statement

+    from app_package import A   # LI100 Local import must be at the beginning of the method body

+#  Error
+def func():
+    statement

-    from some_package import A   # LI100 Local import must be at the beginning of the method body
+    from app_package import A   # LI100 Local import must be at the beginning of the method body

 # Good
 def func():
-    from some_package import A
+    from app_package import A

     statement